 If the database contains nucleic acid sequences, there is no need to pre-translate the sequences.
 Mascot performs a 6 frame translation during each search.
 Nucleic acid databases come in several flavours.
 They may be described as genomic DNA, Expressed Sequence Tags, Open Reading Frames, messenger RNA, etc. As far as Mascot is concerned, the main differences are the quality and length of the individual entries.
-The relative merits of searching protein, EST and DNA sequences are discussed in Choudhary et. al. Matching peptide mass spectra to EST and genomic DNA databases.
-Trends in Biotechnology, 19, S17-S22 (2001)

 If the database contains entries from multiple organisms, and you want to be able to filter searches by taxonomy, this will require some additional files, which vary from database to database